Choosing The Perfect Bathroom Mirror

 Medicine Cabinets

-If your bathroom is short on storage space, you may want to forego a mirror and opt for a medicine cabinet.
+If your bathroom is short on storage space, you may want to forego a mirror and opt for a recessed medicine cabinet.
 The practicality cannot be beat.
-Medicine cabinets come in many different styles and can bring either a modern or classic look to your bathroom.
+Medicine cabinets come in many different sizes and styles to bring either a modern or classic look to your bathroom.

 Lighted Mirrors

 If you’re really looking for a unique piece, look into replacing your standard mirror with a lighted mirror.
 They provide excellent lighting and are incredibly stylish.
 Lighted mirrors are a stunning statement piece for any bathroom.
-They come with a higher price tag, but you can forget about buying the extra bar lights!
+They come with a higher price tag, but you can forget about buying the extra light bar!